utdata/icj-class/js/js-class-01.md

 ## Set up your project

-- Create a new project folder called `yourname-javascript`.
+1. Create a new project folder called `yourname-javascript`.
 Create and connect with a new Github repo of the same name.
+Include a README and .gitignore file.
-- You'll need to create a new HTML file (call it `js-practice.html`) with the HTML5 boilerplate.
+1. You'll need to create a new HTML file (call it `js-practice.html`) with the HTML5 boilerplate.

 Like CSS, you can write Javascript either in an HTML page, or in a separate file and link to it.
 We will be typing all our code within a `<script>` tag inside the body of our HTML page.
 Mark the answers for each question using JavaScript's comment syntax.
 As you see below, there are two ways to write a JavaScript comment: